Athalia Ponsell Lindsley: Death

 Lindsley had been in an ongoing feud with Alan Griffin Stanford Jr., her neighbor at 126 Marine Street.
 One of the concerns was the six stray dogs she took in that barked incessantly.
 In a transcript of an October 1973 county meeting, one of the commissioners had remarked, "I am aware you are a neighbor of the Stanfords and that y'all have had neighbor problems", to which Lindsley answered, "That's true.
 [But] my life has been threatened.
 You mention personal things.
 He threatened my life."

-Between 5:30 p.m. and 6:00 p.m. on January 23, 1974, Lindsley was attacked on the front steps of her home at 124 Marine Street by a white middle-aged male wearing a white dress shirt and dark dress pants.
+Between 5:30 p.m. and 6:00 p.m. on January 23, 1974, Lindsley was attacked on the front steps of her home at 124 Marine Street by a middle-aged white male wearing a white dress shirt and dark dress pants.
 According to medical examiner Dr. Arthur Schwartz, who performed the autopsy, she was struck nine times with a machete on her hand, arm, and in the head.
 One of her fingers was severed, and she was nearly decapitated.
 The only thing missing from her house was a pet blue jay, whose cage was found smashed.

 Toward the end of the attack, an 18-year-old neighbor, Locke McCormick, heard the sounds of a commotion and went outside to look.
 He allegedly shouted to his mother that "Mr. Stanford is hitting Mrs. Ponsell".
 After the perpetrator left, the McCormicks went next door and saw Lindsley lying in a pool of blood on her porch and called the police.

-Stanford was indicted, pled innocent, and was brought to trial; after two hours of jury deliberation, he was acquitted.
+Stanford was indicted, pleaded innocent, and was brought to trial; after two hours of jury deliberation, he was acquitted.
 Critics accused the police of botching the investigation and tainting evidence.